AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Example scenarios

-In this section different scenarios for Customer AI instances are described as well as which Event types are required for the scenarios specifically using the [standard event mixin table](#standard-events) above.
+In this section different scenarios for Customer AI instances are described as well as which event types are required for the scenarios using the [standard event mixin table](#standard-events) above.

-### Purchase conversion on an e-commerce retail website:
+### Scenario 1: Purchase conversion on an e-commerce retail website

 **Prediction goal:** Predict the conversion propensity for the eligible profiles to purchase a certain article of clothing on a website.